IDRS MIDSOUTH REGIONAL CHAPTER

 • You or your teacher (for high school students) must be a member of the International Double Reed Society (IDRS) to enter the competition.
 If you are not already a member of IDRS, you must become one by registering online.
 Fees are non-refundable.
 Discounted student memberships are available.

-• This competition will take place on Friday, March 28, 2025.
-High School and Collegiate division winners will be announced and prizes will be awarded at the Saturday evening Guest Gala Concert, March 29, 2025.
+• This competition will take place on Friday, March 27, 2026.
+High School and Collegiate division winners will be announced and prizes will be awarded at the Friday evening Gala Concert, March 27, 2026.
 The competition is open to the public.

 • Entrants in the High School Division must be enrolled in grades 9-12.
 Participants in the High School Division are to prepare 7-10 minutes of music written for their instrument.
 Multiple movements or pieces are acceptable as long as they don't exceed the time limit.
 High School participants may choose to perform a work for solo oboe/bassoon, or a work written for oboe/bassoon and piano.
 A pianist will be available for the competition for a $50 fee.
 This fee will include a 20 minute rehearsal and the competition performance.
 Participants will have a warm-up time with the pianist before the competition.
 Entrants must submit a PDF scan of their chosen selection(s).
 Entrants may bring their own accompanists.